utkarshcmu/grafana.org/content/blog/2017-12-22-timeshift-ep27.md

 <hr />
 <br />
 #### How are we doing?
-Well, that wraps up another week!
-How we're doing?
+That's a wrap!
+Let us know what you think about timeShift.
 Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_27).
-Help us make these weekly roundups better!
+See you next year!

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_27).